MisakaCenter/dannypsnl.github.io/_posts/2019-05-04-hugepages-on-kubernetes.md

 According to [feature-gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) description.
 If your kubernetes version >= 1.10, then HugePages default on, else you have to enable it by yourself.

 Log in to your kubernetes node machine.
-Open and edit `/etc/default/kubelet` this file, find `—feature-gates=` these texts, add some text to make it looks like `—feature-gates=HugePages=true`.
+Open and edit `/etc/default/kubelet` this file, find `-—feature-gates=` these texts, add some text to make it looks like `-—feature-gates=HugePages=true`.

 > p.s.
-If you want to add more than one feature, use `,` separate the option ,e.g. `--feature-gates="...,DynamicKubeletConfig=true"`
+If you want to add more than one feature, use `,` separate the option, e.g. `--feature-gates="...,DynamicKubeletConfig=true"`

 Save and close editor, now run the following commands:

 ```bash
 # according to your environment, this is optional
 $ systemctl daemon-reload